 The belief is that by coming together with a shared vision of supporting each other and sharing good practice, we can offer our staff and pupils more opportunities to develop and learn.

 Having this mindset has allowed the schools to find common threads and move forward on developing these approaches that by themselves would not have been possible.
-Such collaborative approaches have included launching longitudinal CPD programs such as Talk for Writing.
-This English strategy will be adopted across the schools with brand new books, resources and five whole school training sessions over the first two terms.
-This is a large commitment from the trust and the schools that will have a significant impact on the teaching and learning of the pupils while supporting staff with developing their subject knowledge and their understanding of reading and writing progression.
+Such collaborative approaches have included launching longitudinal CPD programmes such as Talk for Writing.
+This English strategy has been adopted across the schools.
+This is a large commitment from the Trust and the schools have seen a significant impact on the teaching and learning of the pupils while supporting staff with developing their subject knowledge and their understanding of reading and writing progression.

-Other staff have been appointed to work across the trust to support in different areas, such as EYFS, attendance and SEND.
+The Trust has appointed two Primary Directors: one focussed on standards and one on development.
+The Directors work closely with staff in the schools to drive forward school improvement.
+Staff have also been appointed to work across the Trust to support in different areas, such as EYFS, safeguarding, attendance and SEND.
 Alongside these roles are network meetings where training and updates are provided.
-The networks already established include: head teachers, who meet monthly; subject leaders, SENDCOs, EYFS leads, who all meet half-termly; and teaching assistant and forest school staff, who all meet termly.
+The networks established include: Headteachers, subject leaders, SENDCOs, EYFS leads, Teaching Assistants and Forest School staff.
 These networks provide opportunities for staff to come together to share ideas and feel part of a wider community of educationalists.